 Christmas is a notoriously expensive time of year, but it does not need to cost a fortune to entertain family and friends over the festive season.

 “Street markets are always one of my shopping favourites,” says Jasmine.
 “You can buy food, gifts, in fact almost everything at a fraction of the cost of some high street stores.
 Markets are often around 30% cheaper than the main high street supermarkets.
 I regularly shop at my local street market – Portobello – because it’s fun and, most importantly, there are always bargains.

-“Discount supermarket like Aldi, the German-owned chain, operate out of no-frills shops.
-This year Aldi in particular aretargeting affluent shoppers and wine buffs with the launch of a super premium drinks range offering Grand Cru Champagne and Margaux-region Bordeaux wine at up to half the price of upmarket wine merchants.
+“Discount supermarket like Aldi, the German-owned chain, operates out of no-frills shops.
+This year Aldi, in particular, are targeting affluent shoppers and wine buffs with the launch of super-premium drinks range offering Grand Cru Champagne and Margaux-region Bordeaux wine at up to half the price of upmarket wine merchants.

 “As well as Champagne and wine, Aldi will sell high-end spirits and many food lines at lower prices too.

 “When it comes to dressing the part in the festive season, there are numerous ways to spruce up an old favourite.
 An ideal solution is to get hold of some dye and turn boring old clothes a fab new colour.
 So many of us have that special little black dress, which we can’t bear to part with.
 But if yours is faded or looking a little drab, dyeing it will give it a whole new lease of life.
 Dylon has dyes in black, brown and navy blue, all of which give the perfect lift to faded clothes.